Solar panels can boost home values by up to $79,000

 This isn't just about monthly electric bill savings anymore.
 The data shows solar panels have become one of the most valuable home improvements you can make, delivering returns that exceed traditional renovations while providing decades of energy independence.

-With the average solar panel system costing about $29,649 before incentives, homeowners may be able to recover their entire investment through property value increases alone—then enjoy decades of electricity savings on top of that.
+With the average solar panel system costing about $30,505 before incentives, homeowners may be able to recover the full cost of the system through property value increases alone—before you even factor in years of electricity savings.

 • 100% free to use, 100% online